konfirm/kontext/README.md

 - `selector`: the (optional) selector for the actual template within the template-file
 - `value`: a string refering to the model property which provides the `string` or `object` configuration

-*NOTE* if the `value` property is present, any `path` and/or `selector` property will be ignore.
+*NOTE* if the `value` property is present, any `path` and/or `selector` property will be ignored.
 Only the actual value returned by the referenced property will be used.

 ```html
 //  load foo.html into the element